 Investing is a marathon and not a sprint.
-While there are a lot of get rich quick scheme out there, a solid investing strategy will lead to a profitable money making portfolio to last a lifetime.
+While there are a lot of get-rich-quick schemes out there, a solid investing strategy will lead to a profitable money-making portfolio to last a lifetime.
 The challenge for many is to get started and to know how to get started.

 3 Steps to Begin Investing

 The following steps are exactly what I have my children do.
 Trust me, they don’t understand all the nuances of investing but they are investing.

 1. Select a Discount Broker

 When you start, you have to go with Questrade.
 In Canada, that’s simply the best option to get started.
 It’s free to buy ETFs (more on this later) and it has the lowest stock transaction cost at $5.95.